stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 we were able to contribute to one of Haskell's core libraries, time.

 One of our tech leads, Sebastian Estrella, started with the idea:
-“What if we bring some utilities that Ruby on Rails (RoR) has to haskell?”.
+“What if we bring some utilities that Ruby on Rails (RoR) has to Haskell?”.
 For instance, “How can I get the range of days that a quarter has?” or “How can I get a month’s boundaries?” were some of the questions that came to our mind.
 In the following example I will show the Haskell